4. 3 Side effects overview

 Are side effects different in men and women?

-Many trials in the past enrolled far too few women to study gender differences properly.
+Most trials still enrol too few women to study sex differences properly.

 Sometimes differences in side effects between men and women are reported later.